OscarEFO/XarxesRepository/README.md

 The system supports 2 clients with the player1 and player 2 connecting, recieving each other's packets and replicating each other's states.
 And finally the communication is done using UDP simulated connections.

-The game currently has a bug where the names are not properly put in the two players, player 1 is put under that name but player 2 defaults to the generic name "User" instead of player 2.
+The game currently has a bug where the names are not properly put in the two players, at the main menu you have the option of naming the player but that is currently unused, player 1 is put under the name "Player1" name but player 2 defaults to the generic name "User" instead of "Player2".
 GitHub link: https://github.com/OscarEFO/XarxesRepository.git